baoquylan/solana-it-remi/Readme.md

 // Restart Ubuntu Terminal

-// Test if nvm exists - this will return "nvm" and not a version number if working correctly! command -v nvm
+// Test if nvm exists - this will return "nvm" and a version number if working correctly! nvm -v

 // Install the latest version of Node.js nvm install --lts